hipe/tmx/zerk/doc/issues/027-formal-parameter-sharing.md

 ## :"Crazytimes"

-this is a first stab at at algorithm for how we can assemble the kinds of expressions we want to express when there are "deep unavailabilities":
+this is a first stab at at algorithm for how we can assemble the kinds of expressions we want to express when there are "deep unavailabilities".

+(we now try to honor our [#030] unified language in the below.)

 1) each time we "enter into" the act of trying to "solve" a formal operation (either that of the top of the selection stack or any one of